nadiamariduena/python-intro-2024-privat/z_PYENV_installing.md

 <br>

- - ⚠️ check also the issues you will find in different python versions [python-toavoid](./z_PYENV_versions-python-toavoid.md)
+ - ⚠️ check also the issues you can possibly have in different python versions [python-toavoid](./z_PYENV_versions-python-toavoid.md)

 ```python